MariaExtrella/QATestTheAgileMonkeys/README.md

 - # Mutations:

-We need to test that the API met the acceptance criteria for these commands and for that I have created the following files:
+We need to test that the API mets the acceptance criteria for these commands, and for that I have created the following files:

 [SaveUsers.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/SaveUsers.feature):